RaulPPelaez/superpunto/README.md

 #INSTALLATION
 Run the Makefile.
 Dependencies:

 1. SFML-2.0 and its dependencies.
-Only libsfml-graphics, libsfml-system and libsfml-window are required.
+Only libsfml-graphics, libsfml-system and libsfml-window are required
 2. OpenGL 3.3+

 Known to work in Ubuntu 14.
 You can install SFML by $ apt-get install libsfml-dev